Midsummer: Russia

 Many rites of this holiday are connected with water, fertility and autopurification.
 The girls, for example, would float their flower garlands on the water of rivers and tell their fortunes from their movement.
 Lads and girls would jump over the flames of bonfires.
 Nude bathing is likewise practiced.
 Nights on the Eve of Ivan Kupala inspired Modest Mussorgsky to create his Night on Bald Mountain.
 A prominent Ivan Kupala night scene is featured in Andrei Tarkovsky's film Andrei Rublev.
 Also, in Saint Petersburg the White Nights Festival is also predominantly connected with water.

-The Yakut people of the Sakha Republic celebrate a solstitial ceremony, Ysyakh, involving tethering a horse to a pole and circle dancing around it.
+The Yakut people of the Sakha Republic celebrate a solstitial ceremony, Yhyakh, involving tethering a horse to a pole and circle dancing around it.
 Betting on Reindeer or horse racing would often take place afterward.
-The traditions are derived from Tengriism, the ancient sun religion of the region which has since been driven out by the Russian empire, Russian Orthodox Church and finally the Communist Party.
+The traditions are derived from Tengriism, the ancient sun religion of the region which has since been driven out by the Russian Empire, Russian Orthodox Church and finally the Communist Party.
 The traditions have since been encouraged.

 Serbia

-Ivanjdan is celebrated on July 7, according to the Serbian Orthodox Church.
+Ivanjdan is celebrated on 7 July, according to the Serbian Orthodox Church.
 Saint John (Sveti Jovan) is known by the name Igritelj (dancer) because it is thought the sun is dancing on this day.
 Among traditions are that girls watch the sunrise through their wreath, to become red as the sun, towards the evening in the heights, Ivanjske vatre (kresovi, bonfire) are lit, and dancing and singing takes place.
 It is a tradition for people to become godfathers and blood brothers on this day, as John is a symbol of character and rectitude.

 Slovenia

-In Slovenia, Kresna noč (Midsummer Night) used to be celebrated on June 21, but the celebration was later moved to May 1, International Workers Day.
+In Slovenia, Kresna noč (Midsummer Night) used to be celebrated on 21 June, but the celebration was later moved to 1 May, International Workers' Day.
 Kresna noč used to be connected with the Slavic god Kresnik, who was later replaced by St. John the Baptist.